There is another world in Mediation

 • Listening and communicating with others

-• Identify and distinguish any problems also due to the dimension experienced and poor linguistic mastery
+• Identify and distinguish any problems due to the lived dimension and poor linguistic proficiency

 • Decode and transmit verbal and non-verbal communication codes to the Parties involved in the communication process

-• Provide elements of understanding of the communication and relationship methods of different cultures
+• Provide elements of understanding the communication and relationship methods of different cultures

-• Identify the obstacles that prevent an effective communication relationship
+• Identify the obstacles that prevent effective communication

-• Interpreting the needs and requirements of the Parties
+• Interpret the needs and requirements of the Parties

-• Recognize the cultural, personal and professional characteristics of the immigrant as resources to be enhanced in the different contexts of reference
+• Recognize the cultural, personal and professional characteristics of immigrants as resources to be enhanced in different contexts

 • To transfer to the Parties elements of knowledge of the historical-cultural and social reality of Italy and Europe to the immigrant and to the Italian person that of the immigrant

-• Explain models and rules of public and private utility services
+• Explain the models and rules of public and private utility services

-• Make immigrants aware of their rights and duties in relation to the social context of reference
+• Making immigrants aware of their rights and duties in relation to the social context of reference

 • To convey to the service operator elements of knowledge of the culture that the immigrant is a bearer of